robertofranceschi/Sentiment-Analysis-on-Tripadvisor-reviews/README.md

 ## 👨‍💻 Implementation

 Inside `models.py` are implemented different classifiers:
-- SVM (linear)
+- Support Vector Machine (Linear)
-- RandomForest
+- Random Forest
-- Näive Bayes Classifiers (Multinomial).
+- Näive Bayes Classifiers (Multinomial)

 During training an hyperparameter search is performed (using a validation set).
 In order to limit the effect of the unbalanced dataset (i.e. overfitting) for the training and validation phase a cross-validation approach was used, specifically with the implementation `KFold` class from `scikit-learn`.
 The approach divides all the samples in groups of subsamples and consequently the prediction function was learned using k-1 folds and the fold left out was used for test.
 The default value for the number of folds was set to 10.